 You might go to bed with perfectly plump, hydrated skin and wake up hours later looking dull, tight and dehydrated.
 Like we said earlier, being bundled up under several blankets with the heating on full might be all you want to do anymore, but it’s majorly detrimental for your skin.

 One way to combat your skin becoming dehydrated overnight is to invest in a sleeping mask.
 Sleeping masks are meant to be slowly absorbed into the skin overnight, to nourish skin and prevent dehydration.
-Lather it on your face a few nights a week as the last step in your routine, and off to bed, you go.
+Lather it on your face a few nights a week as the last step in your skincare routine, and off to bed, you go.
 You’ll soon be waking up with baby-soft skin that’s still hydrated from your routine the night before.